 Vonage was one of the earliest entrants to the VoIP industry — getting its start in 2001 and managing to stay at the top over the past two decades.
 As of the end of 2018, the company had over 50,000 business customers powering their phone service.

 Vonage offers its mobile and desktop apps to users who subscribe to any plan, even the cheapest one.
 This makes it easier for you to keep an eye on things regardless of where you are.

-You’ll even get free access to VonageFlow for team messaging, ensuring that you can stay in touch with your team while on vacation or abroad on business.
+Vonage’s unified communications tool offers team messaging to ensure that you can stay in touch with your team while on vacation or abroad on business.

 Users who get the premium and advanced plans will be able to utilize Vonage’s auto attendant feature which ensures that your callers get routed to the correct department through a self-selection system.